-Spring 2023 Semester Concert Band Auditions
+Spring 2025 Concert Band Auditions

-If you are a music major not playing in a fall concert band, you must audition for placement in a Spring concert band.
+• If you are a music major NOT playing in a fall concert band, you must audition for placement in a Spring concert band.

 Please read the following information carefully--

-- All scholarship recipients are required to audition for a concert band and enroll in the ensemble to which they are placed.
+• All scholarship recipients are required to audition for a concert band and enroll in the ensemble to which they are placed.

-- All music majors are required to audition for and enroll in a large ensemble every semester.
+• All music majors are required to audition for and enroll in a large ensemble every semester.

-- All students of all majors are welcome to audition.
+• All students of all majors are welcome to audition.
 Anyone with previous band experience will be placed in an ensemble.

 Learning to audition is an important part of the educational process for every music student.
 In order for you to maximize this opportunity, we expect you to prepare the audition material to the best of your ability.